 Peter Block, author of Flawless Consulting, asserts that, as a consultant, you should not be contributing more than 50% of the effort in a consulting project.
 Your client should work the remainder.
 You should never be doing what your client can do in a project and client involvement in consulting projects.

 This is especially true for external consultants.
 Internal consultants might do more than 50% of the work.
 However, they still should strive to have clients do most of the work if those clients are to learn to solve problems for themselves.

-For example, they must actively participate in your training methods, be actively listening to you, thinking about what you are saying to them, and engaging in small group exercises.
+For example, they must actively participate in your training methods, be actively listening to you, think about what you are saying to them, and engage in small group exercises.

 Prominent psychologist, Carl Rogers, asserted that you cannot teach anyone anything.
 People can only learn when they are ready to learn.
 That is why Block’s assumptions about consulting are so valid, particularly that effective decision-making requires free and open choice among participants and that effective implementation requires the internal commitment of your clients.